Confide (band): Signing to Science Records and debut album (2006–2009)

-Confide's first full-length CD, titled Shout the Truth, was released on June 17, 2008 through Science Records.
-Shout the Truth received mixed reviews; Altsounds called the album out on its unoriginality: "[T]he whole CD is very samey and they’re not producing anything different from what many other bands have already done and are just sticking to a now-dated sound."
+Confide's first full-length CD, titled Shout the Truth, was released on June 17, 2008, through Science Records.
+Shout the Truth received mixed reviews; Altsounds called the album out on its unoriginality: "[T]he whole CD is very samey and they're not producing anything different from what many other bands have already done and are just sticking to a now-dated sound."
 They toured extensively in 2008 to support the album.
 In comparison to the CD review, Altsounds approved of their live shows: "Confide delivers an adrenaline-fueled live show that does not disappoint."

 Shortly after the album was released, Science Records was eliminated by its parent company, Warner Bros.
 Records and Confide was left without a label causing founding member Aaron Van Zutphen and drummer Arin Ilejay to leave in January 2009.
 In April 2009, the band was signed to Tragic Hero Records, recruited former member, drummer Joel Piper who also took the role of clean vocalist, and guitarist Joshua Paul, and began performing all across the United States, on tours such as the "Don't Take Your Guns to Tour", alongside bands Once Nothing, Here I Come Falling, and In Fear and Faith.
+Following this, the band headlined a promotional tour alongside acts Therefore I am and Oceana.

 On July 25, 2009, the band announced that they were going to re-release their album Shout the Truth.
 The re-release contained two bonus songs, one of which is a cover of the song "Such Great Heights" by The Postal Service, and was released on September 8, 2009.

-Following the release, the band headlined a promotional tour alongside acts This Romantic Tragedy and Agraceful.